-Pursuant to the CRSPA, the area became known as Curecanti National Recreation Area (NRA).
+Over time, the area became known as Curecanti National Recreation Area (NRA).
 Although the NRA has not yet been legislatively established, and does not have a legislated boundary, Congress provides annual funding for operations.

 Unique Project Features

 Blue Mesa Dam and Reservoir